Brandi Glanville: Personal life

 In 2001, Glanville married actor Eddie Cibrian.
 Cibrian and Glanville have two sons, Mason and Jake.
 The couple announced their separation in July 2009 when it was revealed Cibrian had begun an affair with country music singer LeAnn Rimes, after they appeared together in the movie Northern Lights.
 Cibrian and Glanville's divorce was finalized on September 30, 2010.
 The circumstances surrounding the affair and divorce were a part of Glanville's book Drinking and Tweeting: And Other Brandi Blunders.
 In a 2013 interview, Glanville commented, "Marriages break up all the time.
 People have affairs.
 Happens every day.
 It matters how you handle yourself after and if you're actually remorseful.
 I've never found LeAnn to be remorseful.
 I found her to be like, 'Nah-nah-nah-nah-nah, I got your family.'"
+By 2018, Rimes and Glanville had made amends, with Glanville stating: "I think we both grew up quite a bit, and we both love Eddie's parents.
+We both love the kids, and Eddie's going to be in my life for the rest of my life. [...]
+We're like sister wives.
+It's me and LeAnn and Eddie."

 In 2015, Glanville was sued by model and fellow Real Housewife Joanna Krupa for defamation related to comments made by Glanville on Watch What Happens Live.
 The lawsuit was settled in 2017 for $500,000.00, and Glanville issued a public apology to Krupa.